<?xml version="1.0" encoding="UTF-8"?> <rss version="2.0"

 <category domain="https://omeract.org/forum/"></category> <dc:creator>Maarten Boers</dc:creator>

-<guid isPermaLink="true">https://omeract.org/forum/cppd-cds/2-different-core-sets-or-just-one/#post-14</guid>
+<guid isPermaLink="true">https://omeract.org/forum/polos-cds/what-is-a-core-set-and-other-questions-on-this-important-initiative/#post-122</guid>

 </item>